 One of Europe’s biggest animated film festivals, Animafest is the continent’s second-oldest animation film festival.
 It usually takes place in early

-ZagrebDox is an international documentary film festival taking place in early spring at Europa Cinema.
+ZagrebDox is an international documentary film festival taking place in early spring.
 It consists of two programs, regional and international, which present the best creative documentary films of the year.